BravinR/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning Software developer, based in Dallas Texas.
-Studying Electrical Engineering at University of Texas.
+He is an award-winning software developer, based in Dallas Texas.
+Studying Electrical Engineering at the University of Texas.